greenfox-velox/velox-syllabus/week-06/README.md

 #### Moving
 - the hero can move tile-by-tile in four directions on the screen by using the corresponding arrows (or wsad if preferred)
 - after every two move, the monsters move one tile as well
+- the hero is unable to move through a monster

 #### The Characters
 -  every character has a (max and current) health point (HP), a defend (DP) and strike point (SP)